xiaotuanyu120/linux-Operation-and-maintenance-manual/linux/advance/linux_optimize_ulimit.md

 #<type> can have the two values:
 #        - "soft" for enforcing the soft limits
 #        - "hard" for enforcing hard limits
+#        - "-" for both enforcing hard and soft limits
 #
 #<item> can be one of the following:
 #        - core - limits the core file size (KB)